haacked/haacked.com/_posts/archived/2005-08-24-pagerank-in-decline-is-it-nofollows-fault.aspx.markdown

 ---
 layout: post
-title: "PageRank in Decline.
-Is it Nofollow's Fault?"
+title: PageRank in Decline.
+Is it Nofollow's Fault?
 date: 2005-08-24 -0800
 comments: true
 disqus_identifier: 9646
 categories: []
+redirect_from: "/archive/2005/08/23/pagerank-in-decline-is-it-nofollows-fault.aspx/"
 ---

 My PageRank has been in decline lately.
 I was as high as a five, but just checked and am now down to three.
 Was it something I said?
 Or is this the result of `rel="nofollow"`?